Skip to content

 Required packages#

-apt install wget gnupg apt-transport-https git ca-certificates ca-certificates-java curl software-properties-common python3-pip lsb_release
+apt install wget curl gnupg coreutils apt-transport-https git ca-certificates ca-certificates-java software-properties-common python3-pip lsb-release unzip

 Java Virtual Machine#